QuentinRa/blog.quentinra.dev/special/cesim/index.md

 6. 9/20
 7. 8/20

-Then your file grade is the mean of your three grades.
+Then your final grade is the mean of your three grades.
-*Please take note that the part of this UE is testing your luck since no one will tell you what are your mistakes nor how you could improve
+*Please take note that a part of this UE is testing your luck since no one will tell you what are your mistakes nor how you could improve
 (for the report you will have some feedback though).*